preciousratlhagane/south-african-property-market-analysis/README.md

     - Use slicers to filter by city, price range, property type, etc.
     - Hover over visuals to view tooltips and detailed stats
     - Explore maps and charts for geographic and trend-based insights

+You can also view a similar interactive version on [Tableau Public](https://public.tableau.com/views/SouthAfricanPropertyDashboardAnalysis/SaleListings?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) by clicking the link.

 ## 📈 Results and Insights <a class="anchor" id="results-and-insights"></a>